brevzin/cpp_proposals/md/var-template-params.md

         using function = basic_any<Invocable<Signature>, CopyConstructible>;
     }

-While it isn't clear at this point what we could put into the `#!c++ ...` section above, it certainly requires the ability to declare `#!c++ Concepts` as a template parameter pack of template concept parameters.
+While it isn't clear at this point what we could put into the `...` section above, it certainly requires the ability to declare `Concepts` as a template parameter pack of template concept parameters.

 # Acknowledgements